cfalta/PoshADCS/README.md

 * The certificate of the Enterprise CA issuing the smartcard certificate needs to be present under "CN=NtAuthCertificates, CN=Public Key Services, CN=Services, CN=Configuration, DC=domain, dc=com".
 This is done automatically during setup of the CA, so it shouldn't be a problem.
 * You obviously need a smartcard.
 This can be a physical smartcard, however bringing a real smartcard implies the need of physical access, which can be a challenge.
 Luckily, there's a solution called "virtual smartcard".
 More on that later.
 * The domain controller(s) need's a certificate issued from one of the following templates: Domain Controller, Domain Controller Authentication, Kerberos Authentication.
-This is propably the only crucial requirement that might not be met.
+This is probably the only crucial requirement that might not be met.
 However if there is an enterprise CA and auto enrollment enabled, from my experience it is very likely that the domain controllers already got the certificate automatically.

 ## Virtual smartcards to the rescue